unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/Extending-Servers/CraftingBlacklistAsset.md

 # Crafting Blacklist Asset

-!!! note This is an [Asset v2](../../Modding/AssetTypes/AssetsV2.md) class.
+!!! note "This is an [Asset v2](../../Modding/AssetTypes/AssetsV2.md) class."

 Prevents specific items or blueprints from being used while crafting.
 They are hidden from the item quick actions menu and recipe list.